How do you prove racial discrimination at work?

 Do I Have to File a Formal Discrimination Complaint?

-You can file a workplace discrimination complaint with your supervisor, your employer’s human resources department, the California Civil Rights Division (formerly the Department of Fair Employment and Housing), or the Equal Employment Opportunity Commission (EEOC) without speaking to an attorney.
+You can file a workplace discrimination complaint with your supervisor, your employer’s human resources department, the California Civil Rights Department (formerly the Department of Fair Employment and Housing), or the Equal Employment Opportunity Commission (EEOC) without speaking to an attorney.
 However, while this is a legitimate first step, it’s not the only one.
 You may feel uncomfortable discussing the issue with human resources or your supervisor—and understandably so.

 The fact is, you don’t need to file a complaint or notify anyone before speaking with an attorney.
 Therefore, if you believe you are a victim, or even a witness to racial discrimination, it is very important you contact us at your earliest opportunity.
 We can help you take the most effective steps and safeguard your claim.
 Taking the right first step is especially important because a poorly handled initial complaint can complicate your case and delay justice.